 The Bank or the Company is, or has been, defending a number of putative class actions alleging claims under the federal Telephone Consumer Protection Act ("TCPA") as a result of phone calls made by the Bank.
 The complaints generally have alleged that the Bank or the Company placed calls to consumers by an automated telephone dialing system or using a pre-recorded message or automated voice without their consent and seek up to \$1,500 for each violation, without specifying an aggregate amount.
 Campbell et al. v.
 Synchrony Bank was filed on January 25, 2017 in the U.S. District Court for the Northern District of New York.
 The original complaint named only J.C.
 Penney Company, Inc. and J.C.
 Penney Corporation, Inc. as the defendants but was amended on April 7, 2017 to replace those defendants with the Bank.
 Neal et al. v.
 Wal-Mart Stores, Inc. and Synchrony Bank, for which the Bank is indemnifying Wal-Mart, was filed on January 17, 2017 in the U.S. District Court for the Western District of North Carolina.
-The original complaint named only Wal-Mart, sa a defendant but was amended on March 30, 2017 to add Synchrony Bank as an additional defendant.
+The original complaint named only Wal-Mart, was filed on January 17, 2017 in the U.S. District Court for the Western District of North Carolina.
+The original complaint named only Wal-Mart Stores, Inc. as a defendant but was amended on March 30, 2017 to add Synchrony Bank as an additional defendant.
 Mott et al. v.
 Synchrony Bank was filed on February 2, 2018 in the U.S. District Court for the Middle District of Florida.